 getting them.
 The Better Business Bureau's website has over a dozen complaints on file against the company.

 Eventually other companies selling transparent kayaks & canoes stepped into the market.
 However, most of these companies are selling cheap chinese knock offs or fakes.
 These kayaks are made of a lower grade lexan (a polycarbonate), the thickness is often not as stated, & there is no layer of UV protection like many of them claim.
-In an effort to supply my rental business, I've ordered from 3 different chinese suppliers before giving up on the cheap "wholesale" chinese kayaks.
+In an effort to supply my rental business, I've ordered from many different suppliers in the US & China.
+I quickly came to realize there are a lot of very bad companies out there.
+One of them even took my money & didn't get the kayaks to me for a year!
+I was so upset I decided to create this site as a warning to people.
+The site has evolved into a general guide to the various transparent canoe & kayak hybrid makers.
 As a result of my experiences, I've created a list of clear kayak manufacturers &/or sellers sorting out the good ones from the bad.
 If you want to just get right to it and find out who the good ones are, keep reading.

 It appears there are only 2 reputable companies in the U.S. that sell/make good quality clear kayaks.
 One is See Through Canoe in St. Petersburg, FL & the other is Klear Kanoo in north FL.
 Each of these companies sells a slightly different kayak.
 Both kayaks are completely transparent, both are made of lexan, & both are about the same size.
 The main differences are

 - Clear seats that are in a fixed position.
 Because the seats are slightly elevated, they are easier on the legs.